Erythritol & the Low FODMAP Diet

 Erythritol is found naturally in some fruits, mushrooms, and fermented foods like sherry, wine, and soy sauce (1 8).
 On the low FODMAP diet some wines, soy sauce, and certain fruits are considered safe and do not need to be removed from the diet.
 Erythritol can also be semi-artificially produced by the fermentation of glucose, derived from wheat or cornstarch, by using non-pathogenic yeasts (8).
 This type of erythritol is used as an artificial sweetener in chewing gum, confectionery, jams, coffee syrups, beverages, and sugar substitutes (it is often added to stevia sugar substitutes like Natvia and Truvia) (1 6 7 8).

-The good news is erythritol is considered low FODMAP and you can consume it during phase one of the low FODMAP diet.
+The good news is erythritol is less likely to trigger gastrointestinal symptoms compared to other high FODMAP polyols.
 When you move in the challenge phase you may want to restrict erythritol consumption during your fructose challenge to make sure it doesn’t cloud results.